Home Church Structure.

 GATHERING OF BELIEVERS

-Home church is the original model of the church structure in the Book of Acts, empowered by Holy Spirit and therefore the fastest growing gathering of believers in the world.
+Home church and original structure in the Book of Acts, empowered by Holy Spirit and the fastest growing gathering of believers in the world.
 This home church in Canada is called iYeshua to remind people that we are to imitate Yeshua (Jesus).

 What is a Home Church?